ahmedzu/artisan-gui/README.md

 A Laravel package for running Artisan commands from the web
 ------------------------------------------------------------
-route to access to web commands id:
+route to access to web commands: <br>
 /artisan_gui